jojusimz/GEMINI/User_guide/Defining_Your_Model_Specifications_in_SimFILE.md

 ![image](https://user-images.githubusercontent.com/60849864/81116681-b7e0ad80-8f1d-11ea-9a1b-de9d18fb9f56.png)

-1. The very first thing to do is to determine the type of simulation you wish to run i.e. 2D or 3D structures.
+1. The very first thing to do is to determine the type of simulation you wish to run i.e. 2D or 3D EM simulation.

+       **Modify Row 1, Col 1 in the simulation file.**

+       * #w or #s: is used to specify 3D geometries

+       * #p or #t, is used to specify 2D geometries

 2. Determine the labels to your results.

+      **Modify Row 2, Col 3,4,5....... in the simulation file.**

-3. Define the model data e.g. geometry dimensions, excitation frequency, type of excitation etc.
+3. Define the model data e.g. geometry dimensions, excitation frequency, type of excitation etc. **See the example SIM.FILEs in the simulated examples depository.**